 - ½ tsp black pepper

 - Preheat the oven to 400 F/200C.
 Line a large baking sheet with parchment paper.

 - Put all of the dressing ingredients together in a bowl and mix until thoroughly combined.

-- Put the cauliflower florets on the baking sheet, close together, then pour the dressing on top and use two spoons to toss and mix everything together, until all the cauliflower is thoroughly coated.
+- Chop the cauliflower into bite-size pieces, then put them on the baking sheet close together.
+Pour the dressing on top and use two spoons to toss and mix everything together, until all the cauliflower is thoroughly coated.
 Now, spread the cauliflower out as much as possible.